John Bowman (footballer): Playing career

-In addition to playing football, Bowman was also a renowned athlete (a strong runner and swimmer) and was a teetotaller and non-smoker.
-He married Elsie Ethel Annells at St John's Church, Kensal Green in July 1905.
+In addition to playing football, Bowman was also a renowned athlete (a strong runner and swimmer), a teetotaller, and a non-smoker.
+He married Elsie Ethel Annells at St John's Church, Kensal Green, in July 1905.

 Management career

-After carrying out the role of Club Secretary at Queen's Park Rangers, Bowman was Norwich City's first-ever manager, and was in charge for 78 matches between 1905 and 1907, winning 31, losing 24 and drawing 23 games.
+After carrying out the role of Club Secretary at Queen's Park Rangers, Bowman was Norwich City's first-ever manager and was in charge for 78 matches between 1905 and 1907, winning 31, losing 24 and drawing 23 games.
 He also played several matches for the club.

 Bowman is also the first person recorded as referring to the club as "the Canaries".
 The reference comes in an interview recorded in the Eastern Daily Press with the newly appointed manager in April 1905.
-The paper quotes him saying "Well I knew of the City's existence...
+The paper quotes him saying, "Well I knew of the City's existence...
 I have... heard of the canaries."
 Norwich City historian Eastwood notes:

-After leaving City he took up the position as manager of Croydon Common before returning to old club QPR as a director and later as team manager.
+After leaving City, he took up the manager position of Croydon Common before returning to his old club, QPR, as a director and later as team manager.
 Appointed in May 1930, he had to retire due to ill health in November 1931.
-Bowman remained in the North West London area and ran a sports shop at 7 Park Parade, Harlesden with branches in Wembley and Marylebone.
+Bowman remained in the North West London area and ran a sports shop at 7 Park Parade, Harlesden, with branches in Wembley and Marylebone.